yashbhutwala/releases/polaris/tiny-2019.11/README.md

 Not implemented ideas:

-- [ ] change `eventstore` statefulset replicas from 3 -> 1 and also `EVENTSTORE_CLUSTER_SIZE` (used to work, but now it doesn't because auth-server requires eventstore to be a cluster)
+- [ ] change `eventstore` statefulset replicas from 3 -> 1 and also `EVENTSTORE_CLUSTER_SIZE` (used to work, but now it doesn't because auth-server requires eventstore to be a more than singel node cluster; Scott says this should be configurable)
+- [ ] replace `tds-code-analysis` with a minimal `csv-tds`
 - [ ] minimize CPU and MEM requirements (specifically MEM for all containers)
+- [ ] Right now, `tools-sync-job` is actually tools-download-job and `tools-deprecate-job` is actually tools-delete-job, they can be made into one

 ## Usage